 Q: What affects have been observed so far?

-A: Avery has global developmental delays — gross and fine motor delays, expressive and receptive language disorder and significant learning delays) mild hypotonia, clinodactyly, attention and memory issues, extremely high tolerance for pain, Epilepsy, Mitral Valve Prolapse and a heart murmur.
+A: Avery has global developmental delays—gross and fine motor delays, expressive and receptive language disorder/profound speech delay, significant learning delays, hypotonia, clinodactyly, attention and memory issues, extremely high tolerance for pain, Epilepsy, Mitral Valve Prolapse and a heart murmur.

 Q: What does the future hold in terms of health and learning/mental delays?

 A: Avery has 62 genes duplicated on chromosome 9.
-This is a huge chunk, genetically speaking.
-Little is known about this area (not as much as many of the other chromosomes), but we do know two of these genes are linked to two forms of blood cancers.
+Two of these genes are linked to forms of blood cancers.
 This is something to monitor by blood test every few years.
-So far, all is clear.

 Ataxia 15: Avery is missing the one gene responsible for this dominant disorder.
 There are actually 18 types of this disease.
 This is a disease where slowly over time, people have trouble walking and balancing.
 SCA15 is one of the milder and slower progressing forms.
 It only affects the cerebellum, not the spinal cord (some of the other forms affect both).
 This means that though this disorder is probable (but not definite!), it will not be as severe.